 Wang Jianlin chairs the commercial real-estate development company Dalian Wanda Group, which has over 260 properties in China.
-In 2018, the company sold its stake in the Spanish soccer club Atletico de Madrid, and Wang has said that he will sell its majority stake in AMC Theatres.
-It also owns more than $1.5 billion in art.
+In 2018, the company sold its stake in the Spanish soccer club Atletico de Madrid; later that year, it sold its $600 million stake in the movie theater chain AMC Theatres.
+(In 2020, with the coronavirus sweeping the world, suspicion arose that AMC was nearing bankruptcy.
+Dalian denied this.)
+The company also owns more than $1.5 billion in art.
 Initially focused on work by Chinese modern and contemporary artists like Wu Guangzhong and Shi Qi, Wang, who was named as Asia’s second-richest man in 2016 by Bloomberg, has begun to buy Western art in recent years.